perboa/CS348_Project/README.md

 10. when done, commit changes and push

 ## Notes
- - You can also run the service using the container(s) by running 'docker-compose up --build'
+ - You can also run the service using the container(s) by running `docker-compose up --build`
   - everytime you make a change to either the frontend or backend using the docker compose method, you'll have to rebuild the containers
  - routes are in the views.py file in /api, and models/tables are defined in /api/models.py
  - if you are solely testing mysql stuff, you just have to run the db service (docker-compose up db), then you can connect on port 3306 with user=root, password=secret.
 In mysql workbench you can run any sql queries you want.